 $(iii)$ If $v$ is a vertex of $\mathcal{T}_{0}$ then the number of edges of $\mathcal{T}_{0}$ in the interior of $T_{0}$ abutting at $v$ is less than or equal to $i_{\mathcal{T}}(v)-4.$

-In fact, such an annulus $T_{0}$ with the properties above can be built by gluing successively all disc types of $\mathcal{T}$ that $a_{0}$ transverses.
-Observe here that a disc type can be used several times in the construction of $T_{0}.$ Obviously $T_{0}$ satisfies property $(i)$ and $(ii)$ above.
-Property $(iii)$ follows from the Claims (1) - (3).
+In fact, such an annulus $T_{0}$ with the above properties can be built by gluing successively all disc types of $\mathcal{T}$ that $c_{0}$ transverses.
+Observe here that a disc type can be used several times in the construction of $T_{0}.$ Obviously $T_{0}$ satisfies properties $(i)$ and $(ii)$ above.
+Property $(iii)$ follows from Claims (1) - (3).

 The following claim describes the relation of $T_{0}$ with $S.$

 \textit{Claim 4}: There exists a map $f:T_{0}\rightarrow S$ such that:

 $(i^{\prime})$ If $\Delta$ is a 2-cell of $\mathcal{T}_{0}$ then $f_{|\Delta }:\Delta \rightarrow S$ is an isometry.